 Even the famous Dan Brown begins the great adventure of his latest thriller “Inferno” in the heart of Florence, revealing ancient mysteries hidden in its glittering palaces.

-Florence is the city of the great Medici family, their coat of arms can be found all over Tuscany.
+Florence is the city of the great Medici family.
+Their coat of arms can be found all over Tuscany.
 And many castles and palaces bear the name of this illustrious family.
 Florence is also the city of the great poet, writer, and philosopher Dante Alighieri, the great political thinker Niccolo Machiavelli, the monk, and philosopher Savonarola, the jeweler and sculptor Benvenuto Cellini, and Galileo Galilei.

-Michelangelo, Boccacio, Donatello, Sandro Boticelli and the composer Luigi Cherubini were also Florentine or created in Florence.
+Michelangelo, Boccacio, Donatello, Sandro Boticelli, and the composer Luigi Cherubini were also Florentine or created in Florence.

 What does the Medici Family do?

-Today the cathedral is the fourth largest in Europe, surpassed in size only by St. Peter’s Basilica in the Vatican, St. Paul’s Cathedral in London, and the cathedral in Milan.
+Today the cathedral is the fourth largest in Europe, surpassed in size only by St. Peter’s Basilica in the Vatican, St. Paul’s Cathedral in London, and Milan.
 The basilica’s name translates as Saint Mary of the Flower and refers to the lily flower, the symbol of Florence, from which the city’s old name – Fiorenza – came.

 Great patrons of the arts, the Medici family held power in Florence for 300 years and gave popes, queens, cardinals, and dukes – formidable competitors in the struggle for power, political influence, wealth, and prestige in Italy and throughout Europe.